joseph-hellerstein/docstring_expander/README.md

         """
         ...

-However, this raises a secondary issue with intellisense since the options exposed for a function by intellisese are what's in the docstring of function.
-We could painfully repeat this information for each function, but this quickly becomes a maintenance nightmare.
+There are two problems with this solution.
+First, intellisense doesn't work since the options exposed for a function by intellisese are what's in the docstring of function.
+Second, there is no checking for invalid (or misspelled) keyword names.

 `kwmgr` provides another solution.
 Suppose we have the following dictionary that describes all keyword arguments for `genPlot`: